Niddrie

 The level of general health in Niddrie is notably higher than the national average with prevalence of common health conditions low among the general population and nearer the nation's average across older, at risk cohorts

-Niddrie shows better-than-average health outcomes, as assessed by AreaSearch using mortality rates and chronic condition prevalence.
+Niddrie exhibits superior health outcomes according to AreaSearch's evaluation of mortality rates and chronic condition prevalence.

-The prevalence of common health conditions is low among the general population, nearing national averages for older, at-risk cohorts.
-Private health cover is very high, with approximately 58% (~3,687 people) of the total population having it.
-The most prevalent medical conditions are arthritis and asthma, affecting 7.2% and 7.2% of residents respectively.
-73.0% of residents report being completely free from medical ailments, compared to 72.6% in Greater Melbourne.
-Working-age residents have low chronic condition prevalence.
-As of 15th June 20XX, Niddrie has 17.1% (1,082 people) of its population aged 65 and over, higher than the 15.1% in Greater Melbourne.
-Health outcomes among seniors are above average but rank lower nationally compared to the broader population.
+The prevalence of common health conditions is low among the general population, nearing the national average for older, at-risk cohorts.
+Approximately 58% (~3,687 people) have private health cover, a rate significantly higher than the national average.
+Arthritis and asthma are the most prevalent medical conditions, affecting 7.2% and 7.2% of residents respectively.
+Notably, 73.0% of residents report being completely free from medical ailments, slightly higher than Greater Melbourne's 72.6%.
+Working-age residents have a low prevalence of chronic conditions.
+The area has a higher proportion of seniors aged 65 and over, at 17.3% (1,094 people), compared to Greater Melbourne's 15.1%.
+Despite this, health outcomes among seniors are above average but rank lower nationally than the broader population.

 Frequently Asked Questions - Health